In From Bacteria to Bach and Back Daniel C. Dennett introduces four grades of competence.

 For computational evolution, this is a fitness, such as average reward per episode.
 These are both weak learning signals.
 This accounts for the poor sample efficiency of agents with Darwinian competences.

 Compare with the Skinnerian agent, which can improve both through selection and reinforcement.
 Being able to respond to reinforcement allows within lifetime learning.
 It has the ability to learn from the temporal structure of the environment.
 The Skinnerian agent uses this data to learn functions that predict future rewards.

 The Popperian agent can further improve within its lifetime by learning models of its world.
 Generating data from these models can be used for planning, or to produce low dimensional representations of the environment.

 In this article, we took a quick look at Daniel C. Dennett’s four grades of competence.
 They describe four progressively competent intelligences, that learn through successive applications of trial and error learning.

-It allows understanding of the asymptotic performance and sample efficiency of learning algorithms, and highlights two important dimensions of intelligent agents - what data they use and what they learn from this data.
+It allows understanding of the asymptotic performance and sample efficiency of learning algorithms and highlights two useful dimensions of intelligent agents - what data they use and what they learn from this data.

 Of the most competent of our agents, humans are the only biological examples.
 We have no computational examples.